DeepLabCut/DeepLabCut/conda-environments/README.md

 ``conda env create -f dlc-windowsGPU.yaml``

+If you plant to use Jupyter Notebooks, once you are inside the environment you need to run this line one time to link to Jupyter: ``conda install nb_conda``

 Great, that's it!
 Now just follow the user guide to acvitate your environment and get DeepLabCut up and running in no time!